Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Lovers whose passion turned lethal has provided the inspiration for countless cinematic thrillers and gripping TV shows.

-Oxygen’s hit series “Killer Couples”returns Thursday, Sept.
-19 with nine more pairs of lethal lovers.
+Oxygen’s hit series “Killer Couples” returns Thursday, June 18 with nine more pairs of lethal lovers.
 The series dives into the troubled relationships of lovers whose passion drives them to commit unthinkable acts.
 Using recreations and gripping firsthand accounts, each episode tracks how the couples’ relationships evolved once love turned into manipulation, and what ultimately drove them to commit the ultimate crimes.

 Can’t wait for the drama?
 We rounded up five under-the-radar films which tap into the same intensity and based their murderous antiheroes on real-life killer couples.
 All of these directors approach these horrific stories from different styles, and their takes may thrill, upset or even delight viewers.